GetResponse/DevZone/API/README.md

     }
 ```

-**Warning**: Please note that after you add domain using www interface it takes up to 24h for us to check DNS propagation.
+**Warning**: Please note that after you add domain using web interface it takes up to 24h for us to check DNS propagation.
 So your domain may not be visible in API method output instantly.

 ---

 ####get_account_domain<a name="get_account_domain"/>

-Get single domain assigned to account using www interface.
+Get single domain assigned to account using web interface.
 Comes in handy when you need to check which domain has campaign assigned.

 _JSON params:_